 When Should I Core Aerate?

 It depends on the type of grass you have.
-For cool-season grasses, the best time of the year to aerate is Fall.
+For cool-season grasses, the best time of the year to aerate is in the fall.
 For warm-season grasses?
-Shoot for late Spring/early Summer.
+Shoot for late spring/early summer.
 Realistically, your lawn should be aerated once per year, especially if your lawn has lots of foot traffic via kids, pets, or tailgating parties.

 Core Aeration Quick Tips

--Though some homeowners try to do it with spikes, aeration is typically done with an aerator (makes sense).
-According to our Burke lawn care partners, using spikes doesn’t really work because the process doesn’t pull the plugs out.
+- Though some homeowners try to do it with spikes, aeration is typically done with an aerator (makes sense).
+According to our lawn care pros, using spikes doesn’t really work because the process doesn’t pull the plugs out.
 It just makes holes in the soil, which doesn’t relieve pressure in your lawn.

--Our Lorton lawn care partners advise that you don’t aerate during heat or drought.
+- Our lawn care pros advise that you don’t aerate during heat or drought.
 Aerate when the soil is wet, but not over-saturated.